fernandobelotto/spinner_tech_dapp/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />
 </p>

-> Dapp with hardhat, solidity, and react with typescript and chakra-ui
+> Dapp with hardhat, solidity, and react with typescript and chakra-ui made as part of a hiring process

 ## Important Observation